 I was hoping to attend tonight’s forum in Edmonds with travel show host Rick Steves, State Senator Jeanne Kohl-Welles, State Rep. Mary Helen Roberts, former U.S. Attorney John McKay, and former White House advisor Bud Krogh.
 It starts in about an hour, but I’m stuck at home with parental duties.
 I was hoping to ask Mr. McKay the following question:

-If Marc Emery is successful in his efforts to avoid extradition to Seattle for drug charges (McKay was has done a 180:
+If Marc Emery is successful in his efforts to avoid extradition to Seattle for drug charges (McKay was the U.S. Attorney who initially went after him) and becomes a free man again, what can Americans do to stay safe?

 “Federal law makes the possession of any amount of marijuana a crime,” McKay said.
 “So, even if you’ve got a certificate from your doctor, a federal officer could arrest you. … That’s just bad policy.”